Artist Pedagogy and Artistic Thinking: Perspectives and Practices

 Isabel Galleymore is a British poet and scholar specializing in environmental literature.
 Her debut poetry collection, Significant Other, won the John Pollard Foundation International Poetry Prize in 2020, and her second collection, Baby Schema, was longlisted for the Laurel Ecopoetry Prize in 2024.
 Her poems have featured in the New York Review of Books, the London Review of Books and the Times Literary Supplement.
 She is also the author of Teaching Environmental Writing: Ecocritical Pedagogy and Poetics and has published widely on ecopoetics, ecofeminism, cute studies, and theories of humour.
 In 2022–23, Isabel was a Walter Jackson Bate Fellow at Harvard University’s Radcliffe Institute for Advanced Study, and in 2023–24 she was awarded a Fellowship from the Arts and Humanities Research Council (UKRI) for her project ‘Cuteness in Contemporary Environmental Culture: Developing Ecopoetic Practice’.
 She is currently Associate Professor in Creative Writing at the University of Birmingham.

-Heidi Westerlund, Tuulikki Laes and Guadalupe López-Íñiguez
+Heidi Westerlund, Guadalupe López-Íñiguez and Tuulikki Laes

 The photo shows Tuulikki Laes, Heidi Westerlund and Guadalupe López-Íñiguez